f-wolf/WorkerSelection/README.md

 6-8 means events 2, 3, 6, 7, 8).
 * Excluded events: the IDs of the events which the worker is not willing to do.
 The input format is the same as for preferred events.
-* Preferred dates: Specific dates on which the worker would like to do a task.
+* Preferred dates: specific dates on which the worker would like to do a task.
 The input is in the form of "date strings" which is described in one of the following sections.
-* Excluded dates: Specific dates for which the worker will not be selected.
+* Excluded dates: specific dates for which the worker will not be selected.
 The input is in the form of "date strings" which is described in one of the following sections.
-* Works with: Takes as input the ID of one other worker.
+* Works with: takes as input the ID of one other worker.
 Strongly increases the chances of getting selected if the other worker is already assigned to a task.
-* Works without: Takes as input the ID of one other worker.
+* Works without: takes as input the ID of one other worker.
 The worker will not be selected if the other one is already assigned to a task.
-* WorkCount last period: The number of assignments of the last period.
+* WorkCount last period: the number of assignments of the last period.
 This count can be found in the previous output file.
-* Last active: Date of last activity from the last period.
+* Last active: date of last activity from the last period.
 The spreadsheet should recognize the input as date.
 This information makes sure that workers who were active at the end of the last period are not directly selected at the start of the new period.